 The wedding was an affair to remember.
 And I was dateless, purposely unattached, and ready to be present for the nuptials and then on a flight back home.
 Until I saw him.

 In the recesses of the church, his eyes brightened the entire room.
 He checked every physical box: tall, thin, and pecan tan.
-Tall meant he stood toe-to-toe with my dad, who was 6′ 1″.
-Thin meant his suit fit him without bulging in the midsection, back, or hip sections.
+Tall meant he stood toe-to-toe with the potted ficus tree, which was about 6′.
+Thin meant his suit fit him without bulging in the mid, back, or hip sections.
 And pecan tan meant precisely as it sounds.

 He smiled.
 I smiled back.
 Then he disappeared.

 While the wedding party took photos inside the church and on the lawn, attendees filed into the reception hall thirty or forty feet away.
 I took my seat at a table filled with my immediate family and a few cousins I had not seen in years.
 We caught up on births, deaths, and new homes up until the moment the wedding party arrived.

 After all the handclaps, fine dining, significant song selections and dances, the center of the reception hall turned into a dance floor for all.
 The lights dimmed, strobe lights flashed around the room, and couples coupled as the celebrity deejay dropped beats that got most of the guests out of their seats.

 When the “Electric Slide” played, one of my cousins pulled me to the dance floor.
 Oh, great, I thought.
 And then I saw him.
 In a corner again.
 Looking at me, looking at him.

 Once the medley of line dance songs was over, he had disappeared once more.
 I ventured off to reclaim my seat and there, at the edge of the dance floor, was my mystery man offering to help me step off the wooden slab.